dpak94/my_notes/web-dev/css.md

 **Universal Selector** will select elements of any type, hence the name "universal", and the syntax for it is a simple asterisk `*`.
 In the below example, every element would have the `color : purple` style applied to it.

-**Type Selector** will select all elements of the given element type, and the syntax is juust the name of the element.
+**Type Selector** will select all elements of the given element type, and the syntax is just the name of the element.

 **Class Selectors** will select all elements with the given class, which is just an attribute youplace on an HTML Element.
 Here's how you add a class to an HTML tag and select it in CSS.